Project-ACT/be-graph-local-py/.github/PULL_REQUEST_TEMPLATE/translation.md

 - [ ] I am a native or fluent speaker of the language translated *to*
 - [ ] I have performed this translation myself
-- [ ] This translation was performed using automated tools (please indicate method)
+- [ ] This translation was performed using automated tools (please indicate method below)
+- [ ] This submission complies with the statements found at <https://developercertificate.org/>
+- [ ] I have signed off on my commit(s)
 - [x] Example Checked item

 ## Translation Method